Everything You Need To Know About Kettlebells

 A personal trainer can put together a routine for you, and help you maintain it.
 If you can’t afford a personal trainer, you can turn to an exercise DVD or classes.
 See below for advice on these.

-Should I Use Kettlebell Training DVDs?
+5. Should I Use Kettlebell Training Videos?

-A DVD makes things simpler.
+A DVD or download makes things simpler.
 You can teach yourself the techniques and methods just by watching the experts.
 The videos are often entertaining with models working out to routines you can easily follow.
 Catchy workout music makes it entertaining and fun, maybe taking your mind off the pain of the workout.